wkov/RUSC/README.md

 pygraphviz | ? | pip install pygraphviz (*1)
 nltk | 3.0.0b2 | pip install nltk==3.0.0b2

+For installing dependencies recursively it is as simple as generating a *requirements.txt* file with all the modules listed and execute:

+`pip install -r requirements.txt

 (*1) Follow these steps to install pygraphviz on OS X:
 > `brew install graphviz`